 Being a baseball mom is no easy task.
 Heaven knows, we’ve all logged more miles driving to and from practices and games, prepared more peanut butter and jelly sandwiches for consumption between double-headers and scrubbed our knuckles raw in futile efforts to restore filthy baseball uniforms to pristine pre-game condition more times than we care to admit.
 Still, if you hope to earn the rank and title of baseball mom, you need to learn the rules… all of them.

-You need to learn stuff like all good pitches to hit are strikes, but not all strikes are good pitches to hit.
+You need to learn stuff like not all good pitches to hit are strikes and not all strikes are good pitches to hit.
 You need to learn regardless of how hard a batter hits the ball, it is not…I repeat… NOT a hit unless the ump declares him safe.
 The thing is, even if your precious snowflake does end up on base, there’s a good chance it still isn’t a hit.
 Things like errors and the fielder’s choice complicate matters, which is why unless you have fully mastered the subtleties of what defines a hit, you should never ever shout NICE HIT at your son upon his arrival on base.
 No matter how hard he hits the ball.
 No matter how quickly he hauls himself down the line.
 No matter how excited you are.
 No matter how tempting it is.
 Do not shout NICE HIT.
 JUST DON’T DO IT.

 Let me stress, unless you are absolutely certain a hit is a hit, do no shout, “Nice hit!”
 JUST DON”T DO IT because a baseball mom mistaking something that is not a hit for a hit is the most egregious error committed in baseball.
 TRUST.
 ME.
 I. KNOW.
 It’s worse than a passed ball, a wild pitch, a fly ball dropped in the outfield.
 It’s even worse than the kiss-of-death ground ball that slips between an infielder’s legs.
 I don’t care how thrilling it is to watch the umpire decisively splay his arms as your cherub slides into the bag for an extra-base hit.
 Do not shout NICE HIT unless you are absolutely-without-a-shred-of-doubt certain it is one.
 If you’re wrong, it makes you sound (pardon me, but there’s no nice way to put it) stupid.
 JUST DON’T DO IT.
 And for the record, a walk is NOT as good as a hit.